ember-a11y/ember-a11y-testing/README.md

 - Check ARIA properties for elements with defined roles to ensure validity (__in progress__)
+- Warn about actions on elements other than buttons, forms, inputs, and anchors
 - Alternative text for other elements (e.g., `object`, `embed`)
-- Color contrast for text on backgroundss (minimum and enhanced options)
+- Color contrast for text on backgrounds (minimum and enhanced options)